 The Executive Committee

-Under the chairmanship of Thierry Le Hénaff, the Executive committee is comprised of two Executive Vice Presidents in charge of the Group’s activities and four Executive Vice Presidents/Vice Presidents with functional responsibilities.
+Under the chairmanship of Thierry Le Hénaff, the Executive committee is comprised of six Executive Vice Presidents/Vice Presidents.

 Role of the Executive Committee